 It is now more than a half year since the Covid-19 pandemic started to influence almost all areas of life, affecting societies, economics and health care worldwide and it is likely that we will have to endure this for a long time ahead.

-In our field, many questions have appeared regarding patients with congenital heart disease (CHD), regarding increased susceptibility to the coronavirus and the risk of more severe disease in the presence of CHD, the value of testing and recently reports on the inflammatory disease with some Kawasaki features.
+Many questions have arisen regarding patients with congenital heart disease (CHD), with respect to increased susceptibility to the coronavirus, the risk of more severe disease in the presence of CHD, the value of testing and regarding recent reports on the inflammatory disease with some Kawasaki features.

 Katarina Hanseus – AEPC President

 Ruth Heying – AEPC Educational Committee

 Skaiste Senzikaite* – AEPC Junior Councillor *corresponding author